nizamclt/TheMovieDBProject/README.md

 # TheMovieDBProject
-The project is only for educational purpose.
+This Java project is only for educational purpose.
-It demonstrates following technologies on Adroid platform.
-.
-Android Layout Design.
-.
-Use of RecyclerView.
-.
-JSON.
-.
-Asynchronous (AsyncTask) tasks.
-.
-Asynchronous (AsyncTaskLoader) loader.
-.
-Content Provider, using SQLiteDatabase
-.
-Image loading using Picasso library.
-.
-Application state retention using Parcelable interface.
-.
-And much more!
+It demonstrates some technologies on Adroid platform such as Android Layout Design, use of RecyclerView, JSON, Asynchronous (AsyncTask) tasks, asynchronous (AsyncTaskLoader) loader, Content Provider using SQLiteDatabase, Image loading using Picasso library, Application state retention using Parcelable interface and much more!